frazenshtein/fastcd/README.md

 ### Briefly

-These scripts allow you to quickly navigate to the desired directory that have been recently visited.
+These scripts allow you to quickly navigate to the desired directory that has been recently visited.
 The utility was written because of the great longing for FarManager and it's plug-in alternative history.

 ### USAGE